GoogleCloudPlatform/community/tutorials/sigfox-gw/index.md

 ![messages example][messages 2]

 Note: If your Sigfox backend can receive the message, the up arrow will first be grayed out.
-If the GCP Cloud Function `callback_data` was triggered successfully, and the function replied as expected, the arrow will turn green.
+If the Cloud Function `callback_data` was triggered successfully, and the function replied as expected, the arrow will turn green.

 5. Verify that the message payload was forwarded to your Cloud Pub/Sub topic.
 On your development machine, execute the following command: